 30-60 minutes pre-squat – 150-200mg of caffeine from pre-workout

 Throughout squats in between attempts – 1x muesli bar, 1x piece of fruit + some lollies

 Post-squats – 1x Powerade and 1x tub of yoghurt + 150-200mg caffeine

 Throughout bench – 1x muesli bar, 1x piece of fruit + some lollies

 Post-bench – have that meal and then have 150-200mg caffeine

 Throughout the day just drink water to thirst.
-Aim to avoid drinking too much that you feel bloated, but it is important to avoid dehydration since that has clear impacts on strength.
+Aim to avoid drinking too much so that you feel bloated, but it is important to avoid dehydration since that has a clear impact on strength.

 This stuff is simple and mainly just requires trial and error, but if you nail this, it can help your day go more smoothly and allow you to express your strength to its fullest potential.